pinkpig777/Chatroom_Monitor_based_on_Sentiment_Analysis/README.md

 https://drive.google.com/file/d/1f2PraeSnAcOMcknXZ92KpAzmgnvK80ff/view?usp=drive_link

-and place it under current directory.
+and place it under the current directory.

+## Usage

+1. run `python main.py`
+2. Access the home page at http://127.0.0.1:5000.
+3. Enter your name, room code (if joining a room), and choose to create or join a room.
+4. Start chatting.
+And you can get some advices of your typing.